SoufianeMouss/CST8913/lab3/README.md

 ### Key components that need to be migrated
-Web App : We can deploy it in PAAS, especially if we don't want the headache of managing the VMs Database : We can utilize Azure SQL for our APP, which is also a PAAS File storage : Definitely PAAS, better to utilize Azure Blops to manage our files especially if we have a big amount.
+Web App : We can deploy it in PAAS, especially if we don't want the headache of managing the VMs

+Database : We can utilize Azure SQL for our APP, which is also a PAAS

+File storage : Definitely PAAS, better to utilize Azure Blops to manage our files especially if we have a big amount.

-Networking : There are different options we can choose from what we need for our app such as Azure Firewall, Azure DDOS protection, Azure traffic manager.
+Networking : There are different options we can choose from what we need for our app such as Azure Firewall, Azure DDOS protec tion, Azure traffic manager.

 Email service : We can opt in to Office 365, which is a SaaS solution, so there’s no need to build that functionality into our app

 ## Section 2: Migration Strategies